kencruz07/tech-sessions/2016-07-08 (CSS)/css.md

   * You need to use prefixes in order for Flexbox to work on older browsers
 ---
 ### `autoprefixer-rails` [(github)](https://github.com/ai/autoprefixer-rails)
-Luckily for us, we have this gem!
+Luckily for us, we have this gem
 1. Include in `Gemfile`
 ```ruby
   gem 'autoprefixer-rails'